By Marcin Wojtyczka

 Pros:

-- Sail closer to victim for recovery.
+- Sail closer to the victim for recovery.

 Cons: